sf4coding/UITestExample/README.md

 Using OpenWeather is free (for everything I used here) and it does not take long to get the api key ;)

+Please make sure to click the link in the confirmation mail you get when you set up your OpenWeather account.
+Otherwise your API Keys will not work and you still get the error that your city does not exist.